What is a Soccer Ball Made Of?

 Outer Casing

-The outer casing, also known as the outer cover or the outermost part of a soccer ball, plays a huge role in its performance and durability and most soccer balls are made from either polyurethane (PU) or polyvinyl chloride (PVC) materials.
+The outer casing, also known as the outer cover or the outermost part of a soccer ball, plays a huge role in its performance and durability,, and most soccer balls are made from either polyurethane (PU) or polyvinyl chloride (PVC).
 These two types of outer covers provide the necessary protection and shape retention for soccer balls used in different variations of the beautiful game, from professional matches to recreational pickup games, futsal, or beach soccer.

 Polyurethane

-Polyurethane (PU) is the higher end option for soccer ball outer casings and it offers excellent durability, resistance to wear and tear, as well as a synthetic leather feel.
-PU is the preferred choice for high-quality soccer balls used in the best leagues and competitions in the world such as the FIFA World Cup and Champions League.
+Polyurethane (PU) is the higher-end option for soccer ball outer casings and offers excellent durability, resistance to wear and tear, and a synthetic leather feel.
+PU is the preferred material for high-quality soccer balls used in the world’s best leagues and competitions, such as the FIFA World Cup and the Champions League.

 Polyvinyl chloride

-On the other hand, Polyvinyl Chloride (PVC) covers are commonly found in balls designed for indoor soccer or as well as cheaper soccer balls, and although this material is not as high-quality as PU, it can still be a great option.
+On the other hand, Polyvinyl Chloride (PVC) covers are commonly found on indoor soccer balls and on cheaper soccer balls, and although this material is not as high-quality as PU, it can still be a great option.

 Inner Lining

-The inner lining of soccer balls is positioned between the bladder and outer cover.
+The inner lining of a soccer ball is positioned between the bladder and the outer cover.
 Most soccer ball inner linings are made mostly from cotton and polyester.

 Bladder

-The bladder of a soccer ball is the container for air and it is crucial for maintaining the ball’s proper shape, bounce, and air pressure.
-Butyl is the most common bladder material due to its durability and air retention characteristics.
+The bladder of a soccer ball is the container for air, and it is crucial for maintaining the ball’s proper shape, bounce, and air pressure.
+Butyl is the most common bladder material due to its durability and air-retention properties.

-However, butyl’s disadvantage is that it can become easily deformed when kicked too much, which is why most practice balls, or cheaper balls, will be made of Butyl.
-Latex bladders are of higher quality and it is the preferred material at the highest levels of the game, but they require frequent inflation as they tend to lose air faster than butyl bladders.
+However, butyl’s disadvantage is that it can easily be deformed when kicked too hard, which is why most practice balls or cheaper balls are made of Butyl.
+Latex bladders are of higher quality, and it is the preferred material at the highest levels of the game, but they require frequent inflation as they tend to lose air faster than butyl bladders.

 For indoor soccer and futsal, where you need balls that are not too bouncy, foam-filled bladders are used instead of traditional air-filled bladders made from butyl or latex.